FreeDSx/LDAP/docs/Server/General-Usage.md

 ### Built-In Storage Implementations

-Two storage implementations are included for common use cases.
-Both are used via `useStorage()`.
+Four storage implementations are included for common use cases.
+All are used via `useStorage()`.

 #### InMemoryStorage